Treatment for IBS in San Jose, CA

 - Antibiotics if an infection has occurred

 If you have IBS, Dr. Parrish will most likely begin the treatment process by advising you of various lifestyle changes and supplemental medications.
-Individuals with more severe problems caused by irritable bowel syndrome often require more comprehensive care and should call Dr. Parrish at (408) 358-2868 to schedule an appointment in Los Gatos.
-Dr. Parrish sees patients in the San Jose communities of Los Gatos, Saratoga, Cupertino, Sunnyvale, Mountain View, Santa Cruz, and Campbell.
+Individuals with more severe problems caused by irritable bowel syndrome often require more comprehensive care and should call Dr. Parrish at (408) 358-2868 to schedule an appointment at our proctology clinic in Los Gatos.
+Dr. Parrish sees patients in the San Jose communities of Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.